Kavu849/LeetCode/README.md

 # LeetCode
-Solutions to various LeetCode questions (Python)
+Solutions to various LeetCode questions in Python